developer-zebra/developer-zebra-site/src/ddt/2-0/guide/usage/index.md

 &nbsp;&nbsp;&nbsp;<img align="left" style="height:20px" src="testinfo.png"/><b>Information -</b>Data retrieved and displayed.
 <br /><br />
-Alternatively, individual tests can be performed by tapping on the individual test category and then tapping <b>Run Tests</b>.
+Alternatively, in admin mode individual tests can be performed by tapping on the individual test category and then tapping <b>Run Tests</b>.
 <br>

 **Test failed** and **test timed-out** result to the same red hazard icon.